bohendo/blog-content/recipes/hummus.md

 - pressure cooker

 ## Ingredients
-- 3 cups of dry chickpeas
+- 420g (~3 cups) of dried chickpeas
 - tahini
 - 1 full bulb of garlic
 - 6 small lemons
 - salt

 ## Preparation
 - soak chickpeas overnight or pressure cook for 30 mins.
-Then, pressure cook chick peas for 45 (more) minutes and let them cool to room temperature or, even better, cool them in the fridge until they're cold
+Drain the water & rinse them well.
+Then, pressure cook chick peas for 45 (more) minutes, drain the water, and cool them in the fridge until cold
 - peel garlic
 - juice lemons